Bonkers is the 90s Disney cartoon I was obsessed with as a kid, and I will defend it to this day.

 - Jitters A. Dog: Bonkers’ nervous, long-suffering sidekick from his cartoon days, whose catchphrase is “I hate my life.”

-- Marilyn Piquel: Lucky’s daughter, who adores Bonkers, much to her dad’s annoyance.
+- Marilyn Piquel: Lucky’s daughter, a budding artist who adores Bonkers, much to her dad’s annoyance.

 The Two Bonkers Paradox: Lucky vs. Miranda